ethmarks/posts/content/measurement.md

 But because tims use base-10, the decimal expression isn't any less readable than if you listed each unit: "679,500 tims" vs "6 lakhtims, 7 myriatims, 9 kilotims, and 5 hectotims".

-This means that you don't need to convert the TUT integer into a special human-readable format; you can just display the integer and people can read it because each digit corresponds to a known unit.
+This means that you don't need to convert the TUT integer into a special human-readable format; you can just display the integer and people can read it because each digit corresponds to a tim multiple.

 Depending on when you set TUT zero (more on that later), modern TUT values might have a lot of digits.
 The good news is that, for the average clock, you don't need to display every digit.
 If you only display 4 digits, you can express up to 9,999 tims (approximately 0.62 days) before it overflows and resets.
 This is basically just the TUT equivalent of a 12-hour wall clock.